ajwgibson/cc-tciot/README.md

-# cc-tciot
+# Causeway Coding - Things Connected IoT

-Causeway Coding - Things Connected IoT
+This repository contains a lot of prototype code...